-The dog Personality
+The Dog Personality

 Dog Characteristics: Cheerful • Devoted • Easy-going • Protective • Faithful • Impatient